 Just pay attention to your body as your mind jumps from desire to aversion.

 Soon enough, it’ll become clear to you that all you’re doing in each and every moment is reacting to arising sensations.
 More often, they’re discomforts urging you to do something about it.
-So you’ll react blindly, you’ll remove a stop, you won’t place a trade… all in an attempt to make the sensations go away.
+So you react blindly to shake off the discomforts.
+You remove a stop-loss; you don’t place a trade, you enter with the wrong position size… all in an attempt to make the sensations go away.

 Everything that people do, from fidgeting in their chair to getting angry for petty reasons, people are actually reacting to sensations in their body.
 All the time!